 The increased demand for foreign food imports brought on by domestic food scandals is expected to grow.
-Foreign food imports have annually increased 15 percent in recent years, and the amount of food imports has more than quadrupled in the last ten years.
+Foreign food imports have annually increased by 15 percent in recent years, and the amount of food imports has more than quadrupled in the last ten years.

 Example: imported fresh food

 In a June 2015 survey of internet users in China, 24.5% indicated they had purchased fresh food digitally, and nearly half were interested in doing so although they hadn’t already.
 Among digital grocery shoppers who do buy fresh food online, imported fruits were the most popular items of purchase, followed by seafood, domestic fruits, and dairy products.
 Nearly half of digital fresh food buyers in China said they bought these items online because prices were good, while about one-third said it was for convenience.
 Most of this group buy fresh food online only occasionally, though around one-third does so on at least on a monthly basis.

 What would turn them off?
 Products that don’t match the online description, a lack of actual freshness, high delivery charges followed by difficulty in getting same-day deliveries, and also concerns with damage to products during delivery.